 Possibly effective for...

 - Depression.
 Taking 5-HTP by mouth seems to improve symptoms of depression in some people.
-Some clinical research shows that taking 5-HTP by mouth might be as beneficial as certain prescription antidepressant drugs for improving depression symptoms.
+Some clinical research shows that 5-HTP might work as well as some prescription antidepressant drugs for improving depression symptoms.
 In most studies, 150-800 mg daily of 5-HTP was taken.
-In some cases, higher doses have been used.

 Possibly ineffective for...

 Insufficient evidence to rate effectiveness for...

 - Anxiety.
-Evidence on the effects of 5-HTP for anxiety is unclear.
 Early research shows that taking 25-150 mg of 5-HTP by mouth daily along with carbidopa seems to reduce anxiety symptoms in people with anxiety disorders.
-However, other early research shows that taking higher doses of 5-HTP, 225 mg daily or more, seems to make anxiety worse.
-Also, taking 60 mg of 5-HTP daily through the vein does not reduce anxiety in people with panic disorders.
+But other early research shows that taking higher doses of 5-HTP, 225 mg daily or more, seems to make anxiety worse.

 - Brain damage that affects muscle movement (cerebellar ataxia).
 Evidence on the use of 5-HTP for cerebellar ataxia is unclear.
 Early evidence shows that taking 5 mg/kg of 5-HTP daily for 4 months can decrease nervous system dysfunction.
 However, other research shows that taking 5-HTP daily for up to one year does not improve symptoms of cerebellar ataxia.

 - Fibromyalgia.
-Early research suggests that taking 100 mg of 5-HTP by mouth three times daily for 30-90 days might improve pain, tenderness, sleep, anxiety, fatigue, and morning stiffness in people with fibromyalgia.
+Early research suggests that taking 100 mg of 5-HTP by mouth three times daily might improve pain, tenderness, sleep, anxiety, fatigue, and morning stiffness in people with fibromyalgia.

 - Symptoms of menopause.
-Early research suggests that taking 150 mg of 5-HTP daily for 4 weeks does not reduce hot flashes in postmenopausal women.
+Early research suggests that taking 150 mg of 5-HTP daily for 4 weeks does not reduce hot flashes in postmenopausal adults.

 - Migraine.
-Evidence on the effects of 5-HTP for the prevention or treatment of migraines in adults is unclear.
-Some studies show that taking 5-HTP daily does not reduce migraines, while other studies show that it might be as beneficial as prescription drugs.
+Some studies show that taking 5-HTP daily does not reduce migraines.
+But other studies show that it might be as beneficial as prescription drugs for adults.
 5-HTP does not seem to reduce migraines in children.